Coldwater Spring: Highway construction

 For many years, efforts to protect the spring delayed planned freeway construction in the area.
 The Minnesota Department of Transportation set a national precedent in 2003 by welding 28,000 square yards of eight-layer synthetic liner, covering approximately six acres to protect the water flow to the spring.
 The liner isolated the interchange of Minnesota highways 55 and 62, allowing it to sit below the water table and remain dry, while also letting the water flow beneath the interchange to the spring.

 Ownership transition

 The National Park Service led an environmental impact statement process in 2006 to consider potential future uses of the site that had been largely abandoned for the past ten years.
 If disposing of the site, the federal government was required by law to sell the land to a state or local government, American Indian tribe, or an academic institution.
-Some of the vacant mine research buildings may been have eligible for National Register for Historic Places status, but would have required expensive repairs.
+Some of the vacant mine research buildings may have been eligible for National Register for Historic Places status, but would have required expensive repairs.
 Hennepin County officials wanted to convert the site to a suburban business park.
 Conservationists argued that the spring area should be repurposed as a publicly accessible natural park.